-As evidenced by a number of recent multilateral operations and exercises, the Department is focused on enhancing our regional co-
+As evidenced by a number of recent multilateral operations and exercises, the Department is focused on enhancing our regional cooperation as a means of bolstering deterrence.

 Finally, I would like to close by thanking all of you for your strong bipartisan support for Taiwan.
 It is my firm belief that this bipartisanship is one of our most powerful assets in the defense of Taiwan and should be nurtured and treated as such.